krillan49/PZDC_dungeon_2/README.md

 Non-combat skills are used in the campfire menu.
 They can be either active or passive.

 * __Bloody ritual__ (_active_) - restores part of MP, restores more the greater the difference between the maximum MP and the remaining one.
 Spends some HP to activate.
 Additionally has a positive effect on random events related to sacrifices and black magic
-* __First Aid__ (_active_) - restores part of HP, the more the greater the difference between the maximum HP and the remaining.
+* __First aid__ (_active_) - restores part of HP, the more the greater the difference between the maximum HP and the remaining.
 Spends MP to activate
-* __Treasure Hunter__ (_passive_) - positively affects many probabilities in the game, such as: chance to get loot, more options for choosing opponents and random events, more chance of positive outcomes in many random events, and so on.
+* __Treasure hunter__ (_passive_) - positively affects many probabilities in the game, such as: chance to get loot, more options for choosing opponents and random events, more chance of positive outcomes in many random events, and so on.

 ![coins_add_min](https://github.com/krillan49/PZDC_dungeon_2_arts/blob/main/main/coins_add_min.png)